Skip to content

 Sphynx cat

-4. Siberian - Despite their long, beautiful coat, Siberian cats can produce fewer Fel d 1 allergens than other breeds.
-Known for their playful and affectionate nature, they offer a wonderful blend of companionship and potential allergy relief.
+Despite their luxurious, long coats, Siberians can actually produce fewer Fel d 1 allergens than many other breeds.
+These playful and affectionate cats offer a blend of beauty, personality, and potential allergy relief.

 Siberian cat